jnaiman/csci-p-14110/_site/README.md

 # Course Template

+You have reached the github repo for CSCI P-14110, taught in the Summer of 2019 at the Harvard Pre-College Program.

 This repository is a template for managing coursework using GitHub pages.
 It uses the theme [dinky](https://github.com/pages-themes/dinky), [nbviewer.js](https://github.com/kokes/nbviewer.js), and